Minimising UDG’s environmental footprint is a fundamental part of our sustainability strategy.

 This year we reported emissions across 14 countries compared to 13 countries reported last year.

-Scope 1 and Scope 2 emissions decreased by 12% per unit of revenue when compared to 2017.
+Scope 1 and 2 emissions increased by 11% per unit of revenue when compared with the previous year 2018.